 Part 2.
 How to calculate battery run time easily?

-To calculate battery run time, you need to follow a simple formula that considers the battery’s capacity and the power consumption of the device it powers.
+To calculate battery run time, follow a simple formula that considers the battery’s capacity and the device’s power consumption.

 Battery run time can be calculated using the following simple formula: